aryanverma2506/Next-Dashboard/README.md

 # [Next-Dashboard](https://next-dashboard-ashy.vercel.app/)

-This repository contains a web application with frontend and backend built using Next.js.
+This repository contains a web application with frontend and backend built using Next.js (with redis caching).
 Below are the instructions on how to install, deploy, run, and use the web app.

 ## Note

-> * You may need to configure your own `.env` file, although I have already provided sample configuration file named `.env.sample` inside the directories.
+> - You may need to configure your own `.env` file, although I have already provided sample configuration file named `.env.sample` inside the directories.
-> * The preview of the web links is working, but you need to wait until it fetches the data from the server, which may take up to 4-5 minutes for the first request.
+> - The preview of the web links is working, but you need to wait until it fetches the data from the server, which may take up to 4-5 minutes for the first request.
 After that, it will take less time.
-> * You can verify the application by clicking on the link embedded in the title of the README.
+> - You can verify the application by clicking on the link embedded in the title of the README.

 ## Installation